LBHackney-IT/HfsChargesContainer/README.md

 The EC2 Task definition within the AWS is configured to point to the 'latest' image within an ECR.
 Therefore upon the Task _(based on the Task definition)_ getting created due to the cron trigger, the Task should be always pointing to the latest ECR image.

+The `main` branch represents the `development` environment, while the `release` branch is for `staging` and `production` environments.
+The release to `production` environment is behind the manual 'permit' button that appears after deployment to `staging` is complete.

 # Running
 This application is supposed to run as docker container.
 1. Create a copy of `.env.sample` and then populated with the required values.